mmlacak/crochess/docs/source/libcc/ccstep.rst

     For momentum, given :c:var:`steps` has to be linked as next, i.e. with :c:enumerator:`CC_SLTE_Next` link type; and only those steps are counted towards momentum.
-First step can be initial one (i.e. has :c:enumerator:`CC_SLTE_InitialPosition` link type), and second can be repositioning step (i.e. :c:enumerator:`CC_SLTE_Reposition`).
+First step has to be initial one (i.e. has to have :c:enumerator:`CC_SLTE_InitialPosition` link type), and second can be repositioning step (i.e. :c:enumerator:`CC_SLTE_Reposition`).